cwpearson/hugo-cwpearson/content/publication/20200522_pearson_iwapt/index.md

 publication = "2020 IEEE International Workshop on Automatic Performance Tuning" publication_short = "In *iWAPT'20*"

-# Abstract and optional shortened version.
-abstract = """
-High-performance distributed computing systems increasingly feature nodes that have multiple CPU sockets and multiple GPUs.
-The communication bandwidth between these components is non-uniform.
-Furthermore, these systems can expose different communication capabilities between these components.
-For communication-heavy applications, optimally using these capabilities is challenging and essential for performance.
-Bespoke codes with optimized communication may be non-portable across run-time/software/hardware configurations, and existing stencil frameworks neglect optimized communication.
-This work presents node-aware approaches for automatic data placement and communication implementation for 3D stencil codes on multi-GPU nodes with non-homogeneous communication performance and capabilities.
-Benchmarking results in the Summit system show that choices in placement can result in a 20% improvement in single-node exchange, and communication specialization can yield a further 6x improvement in exchange time in a single node, and a 16% improvement at 1536 GPUs.""" abstract_short = ""

 # Does this page contain LaTeX math? (true/false)
 math = false